 As a Card Member of The Platinum Card® from American Express you can receive complimentary benefits with an average total value of $550 with Fine Hotels and Resorts.
 You can take advantage of benefits at participating hotels and resorts, such as late checkout, free room upgrades (when available and if room category is eligible for upgrade).
 Actual value will vary based on property, room rate, upgrade availability, and use of benefits.
 Learn more about these complimentary benefits on the American Express website.

 The Platinum Card® from American Express requirements

 We imagine it may not be easy to qualify for an elite card such as The Platinum Card® from American Express.
-You would generally need good to excellent credit history for starters, as well as other factors, to be considered for this card.
-The higher your score, the better your chance may be to qualify, however a quick reminder your credit score alone doesn’t guarantee you’ll qualify for any credit card offer.
+You would generally need good to excellent credit for starters, as well as other factors, to be considered for this card.
+The higher your score, the better your chance to qualify, however a quick reminder your credit score alone doesn’t guarantee you’ll qualify for any credit card offer.
 Credit card issuers use a variety of different types of credit scores and other criteria to make their decisions.
 Keep in mind the credit scoring model can vary depending on the credit card issuer.

 The Platinum Card® from American Express review